udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 #>>>-1.5
 ```
 #####Modulo
 There is also another operator, %,  called the **modulo**.
 It is actually conceptually linked to integer division!
 Think back to grade school, when you learned to do long division by hand.
 If you were dividing 21 by 9, you would get 2 remainder 3, since 9*2 = 18, and 18+3 = 21.
-Here, 21/9 using iteger division would give you 2, while 21 % 9 would give you 3, the remainder!
+Here, 21/9 using integer division would give you 2, while 21 % 9 would give you 3, the remainder!

 #####Power
 There are several built in ways to find x^n in Python as well.
-The simplest would be to simply use two asteriscs:
+The simplest would be to simply use two asterisks:

 ```
 x = 5